nolanlawson/blob-util/README.md

 - type `string` | `undefined` - the content type (optional, defaults to 'image/png')
 - crossOrigin `string` | `undefined` - for CORS-enabled images, set this to 'Anonymous' to avoid "tainted canvas" errors
+- quality `number` | `undefined` - a number between 0 and 1 indicating image quality
+                                    if the requested type is 'image/jpeg' or 'image/webp'

 **Returns**: `Promise` - Promise that resolves with the data URL string